 Prof. Dr. Ir.
 Jules van Lier

-Jules van Lier chaired the IWA Anaerobic Digestion Specialist group between 2001 and 2009.
-In 2011 he became nominated member of the IWA Fellow program.
-He is associated editor of the scientific journals Water Science Technology.
+Next to my academic work, I’m active in the International Water Association (IWA), for which I chaired the Anaerobic Digestion Specialist group between 2001 and 2009.
+In 2011, I became nominated member of the IWA Fellow program.

 Research vision on the treatment residual polluted streams.